Charles R. Conn

 Charles R. Conn (born 22 August 1961) is a Canadian and American CEO, conservationist and author.
 In 2021 he co-founded and is partner of Monograph, a life sciences venture firm.
 In 2019 he was the CEO of Oxford Sciences Innovation.
 Previously, he was the warden and global CEO of Rhodes House and the Rhodes Trust, the organization responsible for administering the Rhodes Scholarship from 2013 to 2018.

-He is Chair of Patagonia, Inc.
+He is a board member of Patagonia, Inc., of which he also served as chair from 2019 to 2026.

 Biography

-Conn studied at Boston University's University Professors Program before reading philosophy, politics and economics at Balliol College, Oxford as a Rhodes Scholar from Massachusetts.
+Conn studied at Boston University's University Professors Program before reading philosophy, politics and economics at Balliol College, Oxford, as a Rhodes Scholar from Massachusetts.
 Conn subsequently worked at the Boston Consulting Group and gained an MBA at Harvard Business School.

 Conn was a partner at McKinsey & Company.^{[3]} He co-founded Citysearch in 1995, Conn oversaw the merger with Ticketmaster, acquisition of Match.com and the company’s public share offering.
 He became chairman of Ticketmaster Online-Citysearch in 2001.

 Conn subsequently worked as senior advisor to the Gordon & Betty Moore Foundation^{[2]} where his projects included the preservation of wild salmon ecosystems and the Palmyra Atoll research station.